 This water delivery share system began operation five years ago and will run for 15 years Mr Durden said.

-He said when the scheme began, and water delivery shares were first allocated to a property, the amount allocated was based on the property’s current water usage.
+When the scheme began, and water delivery shares were first allocated to a property, the amount allocated was based on the property’s current water usage.

-He said former dairy properties that were previously allocated with a high number of delivery shares are harder to sell now as a higher number of shares were unnecessary for other land uses, such as hobby farms.
+Former dairy properties that were previously allocated with a high number of delivery shares are harder to sell now as a higher number of shares were unnecessary for other land uses, such as hobby farms.

 Mr Durden said he had advised a client in the Katandra-Invergordon area that one way to drop the sales price of their property with its 4.5 megalitre daily delivery shares was to pay out two of the delivery shares rather than include them in the overall sale price.

-He said if the client followed this course they would have to pay about $90,000 to divest the property of two delivery shares (10 years multiplied by $4500 per megalitre delivery share).
+If the client followed this course they would have to pay about $90,000 to divest the property of two delivery shares (10 years multiplied by $4500 per megalitre delivery share).

 -Story written August 2011.